jfz5219/M02-A01-Project-Module-and-API-Design/Group9_WallyLandApp/README_USECASE2.txt

 The waiting time calculated in this page will be used by other use cases.
 For example, it will show up in customer side of the application (ParkStatistics and ParkQueue).

+3.)
+Visitor Login Use Case

+Evan Kennedy - Group 9

+AFter loggin in the user will be prompted with two options for long, one for park visitors and one for park employees.
+When a park visitor enters the correct credentials they are sent to a visitor login screen.
+After loggin in the user sees a display with basic user information displayed on a user interace.

+Click on Visitor Login and Type:
+username: visiotr
+password: password

+use Case offers basic user interface upon logging so the user can view their account information.